ecocom/SampleCodeCommentConverter/README.md

-This is visual studio extension that can convert code snippet to XML sample code comment(or vice versa).
+This is a visual studio extension that can convert code snippet to XML sample code comment(or vice versa).